trailblazer/trailblazer.github.io/guides/trailblazer/2.0/02-trailblazer-basics.md

 {% callout %}
 It is incredibly important to understand the `:key` option here. `Validate` will extract the `blog_post:` fragment from the params hash, if you provide the `:key` option, and it won't continue if it can't find this key.

 Omitting `:key`, `Validate` will try to validate the entire params hash, which is fine if you don't use wrappers.
-However, frameworks like Rails and gems such as `simple_form` always add this wrap, so be weary.
+However, frameworks like Rails and gems such as `simple_form` always add this wrap, so be wary.
 {% endcallout %}

 Also, please note that Reform's validation takes away the need for `strong_parameters`.
 Since all desired input fields were declared using `property` in the contract, it can simply filter out other irrelevant keys.